JustBuddy/avatar-framework/README.md

 # BUDDYWORKS Avatar Framework
 This is a repository for organizing and backing up the Avatar Framework files.
 It does not accept PR's or Issues, support is handled over our discord.
-> [!NOTE]
-Please grab the latest release on our distribution sites.

 View: https://buddyworks.wtf